Parsl/parslguts/taskpath.rst

 Then asynchronously:

-* perform "elaborations" - see elaborations chapter, but this is stuff like waiting for dependencies, and hooking in file staging
+* perform elaborations on the task - things like waiting for dependencies, doing file staging, looking at checkpoints.
+I'll cover this more `in the Elaborations chapter <elaborating>`.

 * send the task to an Executor (TODO:hyperlink class docstring). in this case we aren't specifying multiple executors, so the task will go to the default single executor which is an instance of the High Throughput Executor (TODO: hyperlink class docstring) - which generates an executor level future

   .. todo:: hyperlink class docstring